 Northeastern Co-op Fellowship/Co-ops in Service to our Neighbors Program

-The American City Coalition (TACC) seeks a Northeastern University (NU) student to work as a NU Co-op Fellow in our Roxbury-based office (2136 Washington Street, Roxbury, MA 02119) for six months (January-June 2026).
+The American City Coalition (TACC) seeks a Northeastern University (NU) student to work as a NU Co-op Fellow in our Roxbury-based office (2136 Washington Street, Roxbury, MA 02119) for six months (July-December 2026).

 About TACC:

-TACC supports the economic, social and physical wellbeing of communities through economic and workforce development, research, and policy strategies.
+TACC supports the economic, social, and physical wellbeing of communities through economic and workforce development, research, and policy strategies.
 Our work focuses both on institutional systems change as well as intentional programming that connects communities with opportunities.
-Our work begins and ends at the community level, and we know the more we listen to their needs and feedback, the greater our impact.
-At TACC we hope to be a model for positive change, where communities are empowered to succeed.
 We do this work because strong cities are built on shared prosperity.

-Currently, TACC manages three mutually-reinforcing equity initiatives that tangibly benefit lower-income residents of Roxbury:
+Currently, TACC leads three equity programs that tangibly benefit residents of Roxbury and other communities of color in the City of Boston:

 TACC is led by Willie Bodrick, II, J.D., M. Div., President and CEO.
 Bodrick is the Senior Pastor of Roxbury’s Historic Twelfth Baptist Church and an outspoken advocate for social and economic justice.
 He serves on the Governor’s Advisory Council on Black Empowerment.
-TACC currently has a full-time staff of four.
-75% of staff are residents of Roxbury; 75% of staff are Black; and 75% of staff are women.
+TACC currently has a full-time staff of five.

 About the NU Co-op Fellowship: